YogiBear52/Standards/Methodology/Dev/Networking/Performance.md

 - When dealing with relatively static data, which can be easily ordered, it is easy to implement pagination mechanism with two parameters of limit=25&offset=50.
 - Now imagine Facebook feed, when data is constantly changing by the time pass, the next page can be totally different, not even a direct continue to the previous page.
 Working with Ids, times, gaps - Very complicated (??
 Research)

+## Bulk requests - Chunks

+Good Practice only in case of working with an API with bad performance

+- Splitting each request to multiple requests.
+Each inner request will get part of the data
+- Make sure that no data is missing between each chunks
+- Handle data duplication (Union)
+- Each inner request should have the same retry policy as for all requests